 Highlighting the impressive international presence of German directors & productions.

-Jutta is lucky to love what she does: arts & cultural programming across the genres & through a global lens.
+Jutta is lucky to do what she loves: arts & cultural programming across the genres & through a global lens.
 Over the past 15 years, she has worked with Bernardo Bertolucci, Robert Rauschenberg, Wim Wenders, Pina Bausch, and other luminaries.
-She has an M.A. in English Literature.
+She is one of the Directors of the European Union Film Festival Toronto and its programmer of German films.
+In 2016/17, she is a fellow of the Toronto Cultural Leaders Lab.